metarex-media/mrx-hosted/MRX.123.456.789.abc/spec.md

 This field is a _hint_ for timeline processing by automation.
 If present, the `timing` field shall have be one of the values below:

-* `clocked` when there is one document per frame (MXF frame wrapping).
+* `clocked` when the timing of the metadata is controlled by the metarex wrapper.
+This is typically one document per frame (MXF frame wrapping).
+  This includes the case where the metadata needs to be applied to every sample in a sequence (e.g. static lighting position in a scene)
-*  `embedded` when the timing is inside the metadata document or binary blob
+* `embedded` when the timing is inside the metadata document or binary blob.
+  This includes the case where a document with no timing generically applies to an entire composition / scene / title etc (e.g. serial number of a camera)

 ### 'treatAs' (optional)